devthonangi/devthonangi/README.md

-# 👋 Hi, I'm Dev
+# 👋 Hi, I'm Dev.
 Welcome to my GitHub page!

 💻 Software Development Engineer with 3+ years of experience in AI/ML, backend systems, and embedded development
 ⚙️ Experienced with real-time AI and ML on embedded platforms like NVIDIA Jetson